federicodotta/Java-Deserialization-Scanner/README.md

 2. Install Java Deserialization Scanner from the BApp Store or follow these steps:
 3. Download the last release of Java Deserialization Scanner
 4. Open Burp -> Extender -> Extensions -> Add -> Choose JavaDeserializationScannerXX.jar file
-5. The plugin does not need any configuration
+5. The plugin does not need any configuration to work, but is possible to disable active checks from the dedicated tab

 # User Guide
 1. After installation, the Java Deserialization Scanner active and passive checks will be added to the Burp Suite scanner
 2. Simply run the active or passive scanner in order to check also for weak Java deserialization
+3. With the dedicated tab is also possible to execute manual testing by setting the injection point and executing the attack with all the payloads

 # Improving Java Deserialization Scanner
 In order to improve this extension, please report any issue founded in the plugin.
 Furthermore if you want report me any disclosed Java library usefull for the exploitation of this weakness and, if I have the time, I will add an active check for it in my plugin.